 - Breakfast: Soft oatmeal with diced blueberries.

-- Breakfast: Sliced ripe pear with a sprinkle of chia seeds.
+- Lunch: Sliced ripe pear with a sprinkle of chia seeds.

 - Dinner: Steamed green beans with soft chicken chunks.